JBerthelier/ParasiTE/README.md

 2) Transcriptomes obtained with Stringtie2 from short reads alignement you must use `-P SL`

-3) Transcriptomes obtained with Stringtie2 'merged'
-you must use `-P SM`

-4) Transcriptome obtained by stringtie2 Merge option `-P SA`
+3) Transcriptome obtained by stringtie2 Merge option or custom transcriptome following the same format as Stringtie2 you must use `-P SA`

-5) Custom transcriptome following the below format (such as "/Demo_data/Athaliana_447_Araport11.transcript_exons.for_ParasiTE.gtf" ) you must use `-P SC`
+4) Custom transcriptome following the below format (such as "/Demo_data/Athaliana_447_Araport11.transcript_exons.for_ParasiTE.gtf" ) you must use `-P SC`

 Be careful in this format the exon numbering is different than for Stringtie2 transcripts.